 You have to go to Killeen Municipal Court at:

 200 E Avenue DKilleen, TX 76541

-You will need a photo identification, utility bill no older than 30 days showing your address and pay the adoption fee as posted at the time.
+You will need a photo identification and pay the adoption fee as posted at the time.

 The Killeen Citizen's Police Academy is a 48 hour block of instruction designed to give the public a working knowledge of the police department.
 The academy was created in order to provide information to the citizens so that they may make informed judgments about police activities.
 This will increase awareness of the Killeen Police Department and help to dispel misconceptions that the community may have about the department.

 The Killeen Police Department offers two 12 week sessions each year, a spring session and a fall session.
 Classes are held once a week on Monday nights from 6 to 9 p.m.
 The class also participates in a Range Day which is held on one Saturday from 9 a.m. to 5 p.m. during each session.